-Cell and molecular biologists study the molecular organization and control of cell function.
-Faculty involved in this program have interests ranging from molecular genetics to immunology, subcellular organization of cell structure, virology, and molecular evolution.
-Students following this academic track are generally preparing for careers in research, medicine, the allied health fields, teaching, or graduate study in genetics, cell, or molecular biology.
+The field of cell and molecular biology studies the molecular organization and control of cell function.
+Faculty involved in this program have interests ranging from molecular genetics to immunology, subcellular organization of cell structure, virology, plant biology, microbiology, structural biology, nanotechnology and molecular mechanisms of cellular events

+Students following this academic track often pursue careers in research, medicine, the allied health fields, teaching, or graduate study in genetics, cell, or molecular biology.